teliosdev/excom/README.md

 ## Compiling

-No configure, only `make`.
+Before the project can be compiled, the `configure` script must be run.
+It generates a header file that is used by the project.

+This project uses make.
 Sorry, I'm comfortable with `make`, and I know how to use it.
 However, building excom without make shouldn't be that difficult.
 Excom requires the c99 standard, excluding `stdbool.h` (it will use it if it can).
 Some defines and how you can